IntAlert/facebook-page-scaper/README.md

 # facebook-page-scaper
 This application scrapes the posts and comments on a given Facebook page.
-It incremenally updates its record of the page's activity and identifies deleted posts or comments.
+It incrementally updates its record of the page's activity and identifies deleted posts or comments.

 Below are further details of the three components of the app.